 Brother Wolf works with our local county shelter and our community to help place pets in loving new homes.
-If you need help with your own pet, or found a stray animal, please read the information below!
+If you need help with your own pet or have found a stray animal, please read the information below!

 Found a Stray?

-Because we are not a stray-hold facility, BWAR cannot accept stray animals directly into our rescue.
-We do this because it is easier for an owner to locate his or her lost pet by going to one location (the county shelter) to try to find them.
+Because we are not a stray-hold facility, Brother Wolf cannot accept stray animals directly into our rescue.
+This is because it is easier for an owner to locate his or her lost pet by going to one location (the county shelter) to try to find them.

-If the animal was found in Buncombe County you may bring him/her to the Buncombe County Animal Shelter located at 16 Forever Friend Lane during business hours of Monday-Saturday, 9 a.m. – 6 p.m.
+If the animal was found in Buncombe County you may bring him or her to the Buncombe County Animal Shelter located at 16 Forever Friend Lane in Asheville during business hours of Monday-Saturday 9 a.m. – 6 p.m.

 You may also hold onto the found pet in your home after filing a found report with the Buncombe County Animal Shelter.

-After business hours, you can contact Asheville City (828-252-1110) or Buncombe County Animal Services (828-250-6670) depending on where you find the pet to see what options they can provide outside of normal business hours.
+After business hours, you can contact Asheville City (828-252-1110) or Buncombe County Animal Services (828-250-6670) depending on where you find the animal to learn what options they can provide outside of normal business hours.

 Rehoming/Surrendering Your Pet

-We understand that life circumstances can mean you need to find your pet a new home.
-While we offer many services with the goal of helping you keep your pet with the family it knows, we also accept owner surrendered animals by appointment, and Courtesy Posting on our adoptable pets page.
+We understand that life circumstances mean you may need to find your pet a new home.
+While we offer many services with the goal of helping you keep your pet with the family it knows, we also accept owner surrendered animals by appointment, and can help by Courtesy Posting on our adoptable pets page.

 Why are you considering surrendering your pet?
 Get help from our experts on the following common reasons pet owners seek rehoming: